 - White flour products, like pasta and white bread

 - Trans fatty acids in commercially prepared foods

 Lifestyle Changes to Prevent Pancreatitis Recurrence

 - If you smoke cigarettes or use other tobacco products, stop.

 - Eat three to four small meals each day.

-- Stay hydrated; drink at least 8 ounces of water per 10 pounds of body weight each day.
+- Stay hydrated.
+Drink at least eight ounces of water per 10 pounds of body weight each day.

 - Meditate, and practice relaxation to ease stress and pain.